adam-kosinski/Birds/miscellaneous/brainstorm.md

 TODO

-Priority: Location-based common species sorting - species counts only returns species, so might be tricky for genera, families, etc.
-Also note that the not-found-in-region alert is ignoring rank levels higher than species right now.

 IP location doesn't work when using the make your own list page

 Allow groups to be configured.
 Issue - custom groups won't update local storage because no iNaturalist data fetched yet.
 Fix this by disallowing local storage update if no iNaturalist AND no conf value from a custom grouping